-- 4.10 The Section 151 Officer has responsibility for ensuring that the Council's financial systems (including any financial elements of non-financial or integrated systems) are sound, properly maintained and held securely.
-The Section 151 Officer will, therefore, determine the accounting systems, form of accounts and supporting financial records necessary for achieving this objective, and will provide supplementary guidance and supporting information which: - identifies each key financial system; and - for each system identified: - sets out the key reconciliations which must be carried out between each financial system and the General Ledger; - specifies the frequency of reconciliation controls; - sets out the key authorisation procedures that control data entry; and - identifies a nominated system "owner". - 4.11 Executive Directors must ensure that prior approval is obtained from the Section 151 Officer and the Executive Director Corporate Services to:
+4.9 The Section 151 Officer has responsibility for ensuring that the Council's financial systems (including any financial elements of non-financial or integrated systems) are sound, properly maintained and held securely.
+The Section 151 Officer will, therefore, determine the accounting systems, form of accounts and supporting financial records.

-- operate any financial system (including any elements of a non-financial or integrated system relied upon for financial reporting purposes) within or on behalf of their area of responsibility; and - make changes to any such systems already being operated within a Service area.
+- 4.10 Executive Directors must ensure that prior approval is obtained from the Section 151 Officer and the officer designated as the Executive Director Corporate Services to: - Operate any financial system (including any elements of a non-financial or integrated system relied upon for financial reporting purposes) within or on behalf of their area of responsibility. - Make changes to any such systems already being operated within a service area.